 Engagement, on the other hand, goes much deeper to measure the intensity of product usage among retained users.
 There are no universal engagement metrics because they must be tailored to the nature of each product, but here are some high-level examples:

 - # of times a value signal is triggered

 - # of times a key feature is used

 Before you go, I’ll give you one extra piece of advice on improving retention.

 Many SaaS companies try to reduce churn by adding friction to their cancellation flows or having customer success teams talk customers out of leaving.
 These tactics have never worked, and never will.
 By the time a customer has decided to leave, it is already too late.

 In order to truly improve retention, you have to start with activation.

-Get new users to experience your product’s value early and form a habit of using it.
-Once they have been activated, you will have to continue leveling them up to power users as well as shipping game-changing features to build up switching costs.
-None of these is easy work, which is even more of a reason to prioritize activation over “last-minute hacks.”
+Get new users to experience your product’s value as quickly as possible and form a habit of using it.
+Once you’ve activated these users, you have to push them to become power users while also consistently releasing game-changing features to increase the switching cost.
+None of these tasks are easy, which is even more of a reason to not waste time on last-minute hacks.